 There was no turning back once I started to paint the backside of our front door.
 The weathered, oak stain finish was a buzz kill to the otherwise light and airy entry.

 The decision to paint the stained front door was filled with indecisiveness and too much time on Pinterest.
 Once the primer was in play it was not easily undone.
 But on a warm spring afternoon, I prepped the space with a drop cloth and a sanding block I got to work.

 STAINED FRONT DOOR

 Here is the stained front door from inside the entryway.
 And, yes, the white trim around the stained door was an existing eyesore.

-Look at the before and after side by side photo.
+Look at the before and after side-by-side photo.
 Painting the stained doors made a huge difference in a matter of hours and a 1/2 gallon of paint.
-If you want to do a deep dive on the prep details, check out this handyman,
+If you want to do a deep dive on the prep details, check out my go-to handyman,